chaohcc/film/README.md

 the currently support data type of keys are long int or double. need to modify (typedef double key_type;) or (typedef long int key_type;)  in [film.h]

-the header file about datasets is data.h
+the header file about datasets and workloads are data.h, zipf.h

     -- 'loaddata'
     -- get the searched keys at runtime